mizamae/HomeAutomation/docs/Github/commands.md

 ### Commit to backup the progress

     git commit

+### To create the branch in the remote server and track it.
+Push with the -u (short for --set-upstream) option:

+    git push -u origin <branch-name>

 ## When properly finished, checkout to the master branch

     git checkout master